State of the Heart (album)

-State of the Heart is the second studio album by American country music singer-songwriter Mary Chapin Carpenter.
-It is much more country sounding than her preceding basically folk début Hometown Girl.
-State of the Heart eventually rose to the No. 28 position on the Billboard Country Albums chart, with four of its tracks finding places within the Hot Country Singles chart.
+State of the Heart is the second studio album by American singer-songwriter Mary Chapin Carpenter, released by Columbia Records on June 13, 1989.

+Featuring a more country sound than her debut Hometown Girl (1987), State of the Heart eventually rose to the No. 28 position on the Billboard's Country Albums chart, with four of its tracks finding places within the Hot Country Singles chart.
 Chronologically, they were "How Do" at No. 19, "Never Had It So Good" at No. 8, "Quittin' Time" at No. 7, and "Something of a Dreamer" at No. 14.

 Track listing

 All songs written by Mary Chapin Carpenter unless noted.